 What Other Types of Coolant Could I Use?

-For your Mercedes Benz GLC 300, you should use a coolant that is compatible with your vehicle.
-Here are some other options:
+For your Mercedes Benz GLC 300, you should check that the coolant that is compatible with your vehicle.
+Here are some other options to consider:

 PEAK OET Extended Life Violet 50/50 Prediluted Antifreeze/Coolant for European Vehicles